 The Jumbulance Trust offers fun, rewarding and social charity volunteer holiday experiences for those who wish to help the groups who take a day trip or a holiday using a Jumbulance, an accessible mode of coach travel.
 These vehicles open doors for people with disabilities or serious illnesses and offer them the opportunity to look ahead again, to make friends and to have fun with other like minded people.

-The charity has two Jumbulance vehicles, complete with drivers, which it loans out to regional groups, disabled community groups, schools, care homes and hospices around the UK and Ireland.
-The Jumbulance has taken groups all over the England, Scotland, Ireland, Wales and Europe, including trips to EuroDisney, Lourdes and WOMAD festival.
+The charity has two Jumbulance vehicles, complete with drivers, which it makes available to regional groups, disabled community groups, schools, care homes and hospices around the UK and Ireland.
+The Jumbulance has taken groups all over the England, Scotland, Ireland, Wales and Europe, including trips to Disneyland Paris, Lourdes and WOMAD festival.

 Volunteer work with Jumbulance

-In addition to the VIP travellers, their carers and medical assistance, volunteers often travel on these trips to help with everything from getting a number of wheelchairs or trolleybeds on and off the Jumbulances to helping with needs and care of our VIP travellers throughout the day.
-A volunteering holiday on a Jumbulance trip can be strenuous and hard work but also incredibly rewarding, not forgetting a Jumbulance holiday involves a lot of fun and laughter throughout.
+In addition to the VIP travellers, their carers and medical assistance, volunteers often travel on these trips to help with everything from getting a number of wheelchairs or trolleybeds on and off the Jumbulances to helping with needs and care disabled travellers throughout the day.
+A volunteering holiday on a Jumbulance trip can be hard work and incredibly rewarding.
+A Jumbulance holiday involves a lot of fun and laughter throughout.

 You do not require any particular charity volunteering experience to help on a Jumbulance trip; all groups travel with a medical team and helpers with many years of experience who will be able to advise you.
 You will never be asked to do anything you do not feel comfortable doing.
 Our volunteers come from a variety of backgrounds and all walks of life; if you’re compassionate, willing to care for others and have the ability to act on what you are seeing, we’d like to hear from you.